At the 32nd Annual National Women’s Convening in Chaco, Argentina (October 2017); our second time at this event.

 Residency support from PACT Zollverein (Germany), Casa Sofia (Argentina), and Mariana Pacheco & Federico Bejerano (Argentina).

-Performers: Colleen Ndemeh Fitzgerald, Jasmin Sánchez, Julia Cohen Riberio, Lina Lasso
+Members of Kukily: Colleen Ndemeh Fitzgerald, Julia Cohen Ribeiro, Jasmin Sánchez, Lina Lasso

 Exhibitions / Performances:

-Group Exhibition “Memories y Resistencia”, Centro Queretano de la Imagen, Mexico Sept 2024 (audiovisual)
+Group Exhibition “Memories y Resistencia”, Centro Queretano, Mexico Sept 2024

 Past work